 Davey praises the Endless Pools swim current for being “so good and so fast.”
 The Elite model’s adjustable current maxes out at a 0:56/100-meter pace, but “it can accommodate any type of swimmer.
 You can put cameras pretty much anywhere” for video stroke analysis.
 Davey calls it “the best of both worlds”: “You have the ability to do absolutely everything” for top-tier swimmers, and yet it also works for beginners.

 On the novice end, Davey helped a woman in her early 40s to tackle her lifelong fear of water.
 “She saw a real opportunity to overcome some of those fears” as the Endless Pools depth is shallow enough to stand in and offers the security of nearby benches and walls.
 “That worked fantastically” for her, he enthuses.
 “It’s been great seeing her develop” to the point that she can now swim in a traditional pool (with a deep end!).
 This September, she plans to compete in the third-annual Brownlee Triathlon.

 On the more seasoned end is Varga, the three-time ITU Aquathon World Champion, who’s taken up residence a mere 400 meters from Aquatread.
 With his track record for consistently being first out of the water, swimming is a “huge strength” for Varga, and as Davey puts it, “you don’t want to neglect that.”

-A decorated triathlete himself, Davey runs in the Endless Pool weekly.
+A decorated triathlete himself, Davey runs on the Endless Pools Underwater Treadmill weekly.
 “It allows me to get extra mileage in without the impact of the roads outside.”
 His regular swims offer additional endurance training.